Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 • Base town: Obrovac, northern Dalmatia

-• Perfect for families and beginners
+• Suitable for families and beginners

 Mrežnica River: Croatia's Emerald Waterfall River